 1.1 Who we work with

 All of the hirers that we work with, and all of the work-seekers we provide, are known to and identified by our staff.All of the temporary workers we supply are identified by our staff, and have been met in face to face interviews.Due to COVID-19 these interviews have been carried out online during the financial year 2020.
 Because we work in the education sector, vetting checks are of the utmost importance and we have very high standards for our background and identity checks.

 We maintain close relationships with suppliers of services and goods not for resale.
-Where risks are highlighted, or concerns are raised the suppliers are assessed remotely and through face to face meetings to ensure they are effectively managing the risk of modern slavery in their businesses.
+Where risks are highlighted, or concerns are raised the suppliers are assessed remotely and through face to face or online meetings to ensure they are effectively managing the risk of modern slavery in their businesses.